indigoparadox/doorbot-detector/README.md

 * **maxframes** (optional, default 100)

   Number of frames on which video files should be split.
 This prevents memory consumption from becoming too high at the expense of more numerous video capture files.

+* **graceframes** (optional, default 10)

+  The number of frames to wait before stopping a capture.
+This can turn what might normally be many small captures due to motion into a continuous video.

 ### \[doorbot.capturers.photo\]